There are lots of familiar faces who have been honored with royal titles. Here are some of our favorites.

-The world of royal titles is a bit confusing, probably even for the royals themselves.
-“What do you mean I’m not a Princess?” — Meghan Markle.
+The world of royal titles is a bit confusing, probably even for the royals themselves. (“What do you mean I’m not a Princess?” — Meghan Markle and Kate Middleton.)
 Even non-royals get honorary titles these days, and it has nothing to do with their heritage.
-Every year, the Queen doles out accolades to some very well known pop culture icons.
+Every year, the Queen doles out accolades to some very well known pop culture icons that have nothing to do with bloodline.

 According to the Royal website: